These zucchini fritters (previously called meatballs), known as Greek Kolokithokeftedes, are crispy on the outside and so juicy on the inside!

 Watch the video

 Greek Kolokithokeftedes are one of my all-time favorite appetizers and very popular in Greece.
-Kolokithokeftedes translates to zucchini meatballs.
+Kolokithokeftedes translates to zucchini balls.
 However, there’s no meat.
 They’re a completely vegetarian appetizer that’s so delicious.
 The crispy outside covers the juicy inside filled with lots of herbs and fresh zucchini.

 When we went to Greece last summer, zucchini meatballs were featured on every menu of every restaurant we went to, and we ordered them every single time.
 I’ve had so many requests for this recipe that I’ve had it on my Youtube channel for years.
 This post is an updated version with shortcuts I’ve learned along the way.